makflakes/Using-Document-Similarity-to-Retrieve-More-Results-An-Analysis-on-Quran-Search-Engine/README.md

 Your code should be good to go and you can now query the search engine.

 ### Results of Verse Suggestion compared to base Boolean Retrieval Model
+Our experiments show a higher recall over the baseline Boolean Retrieval algorithm when making use of document similarity using either of the 3 proposed methods.

 | Method                                          | Precision  | Recall    |   F1   |
 | ------------------------------------------------| ---------- | ----------|--------|